Our Consumer Place

 Intentional Peer Support (UK)

-Sherry Mead developed the model of Intentional Peer Support.
-Her website includes access to her articles, information about her books and a web-based e-learning course.
+Sherry Mead developed the model of Intentional Peer Support (IPS).
+Her website (mentalhealthpeers.com) includes access to her articles, information about her books and a web-based e-learning course.
 The IPS website was launched in 2013 and also includes newsletters, updates, training information and resources.

 Georgia Certified Peer Specialist Project (USA)